-- (i) Rental income is accrued on a time basis, by reference to the agreements entered with tenant. - (ii) Interest income is recognized on time proportion basis using the effective interest method.
+- (i) Rental income is accrued on a time basis, by reference to the agreements entered with Tenant. - (ii) Interest Income recognized in proportion to time.

 b) Property, Plant and Equipment:

 On transition to IND AS, the Company has adopted optional exception under IND AS 101 to measure Property, Plant and Equipment (PPE) at carrying value.
 Consequently the carrying value has been assumed to be deemed cost of PPE on the date of transition.
 Subsequently PPE are carried at cost less accumulated depreciation and accumulated impairment losses, if any.
 Cost includes expenditure that is directly attributable to the acquisition of the items.